veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when a port default value is invalid for the port's type or direction.

+### invalid_range

+This error is reported when a range is invalid, for example when the lower bound of an exclusive range is not less than the upper bound.

+### invalid_range_assign

+This error is reported when an array range select on the left-hand side of an assignment is not a constant, in-range, ascending slice.

 ### invalid_reset

 This error is reported when a signal that is neither typed as `reset` nor a single-bit